Ghesker-afk/sql-data-analytics-project/README.md

 ## 📋 Overview

 This repository contains the **Advanced Analytics Layer** of a modern data warehousing solution.
-While the foundational data engineering is handled in my other personal project, sql-data-warehouse-project, this one focuses on extracting high-level business intelligence from the consolidated data.
+While the foundational data engineering is handled in my other personal project, **sql-data-warehouse-project**, this one focuses on extracting high-level business intelligence from the consolidated data.
 The project transforms raw, multi-source transactional data into strategic insights using T-SQL, focusing on sales performance, customer demographics, and product trends.

 ---